© 2022 Reclaim Hosting L.L.C.

 (a) Suspension or Termination.
 If Reclaim Hosting believes that the service infringes upon a third party’s intellectual property rights, then Reclaim Hosting may suspend or terminate Client’s use of the impacted Services.
-If Reclaim Hosting terminates the impacted Services, then Reclaim Hosting will provide a pro-rata refund of the unearned Fees (if applicable) actually paid by Client applicable to the period following termination of such Services.
+If Reclaim Hosting terminates the impacted Services, then Reclaim Hosting may provide (upon request) a pro-rata refund of the unearned Fees (if applicable) actually paid by Client applicable to the period following termination of such Services.

 12.4 General.
 Client will promptly notify Reclaim Hosting of the claim and cooperate with Reclaim Hosting in defending the claim.
 Reclaim Hosting has full control and authority over the defense, except that: (a) any settlement requiring Client to admit liability or to pay any money will require Client’s prior written consent, such consent not to be unreasonably withheld or delayed; and (b) Client may join in the defense with its own counsel at its own expense.
 THE INDEMNITY ABOVE IS CLIENT’’S ONLY REMEDY UNDER THIS AGREEMENT FOR VIOLATION BY RECLAIM HOSTING OF A THIRD PARTY’S INTELLECTUAL PROPERTY RIGHTS.